Cheap Venice museum and city passes save time and money as skip-the-line priority admission tickets to top attractions and sights.

 Buying Venice Museum Passes

 Venice museum passes are easily bought online — on busy days, it may be faster to buy it online by phone rather than stay in the regular ticket queue.
-Mobile vouchers are usually accepted but in some cases a paper printout may be required.
+Mobile vouchers are usually accepted but in some cases, a paper printout may be required.
 Vouchers often need to be exchanged for the museum pass at either the first sight visited or at the Doge’s Palace.
-Passes that needs to be collection at the Doge’s Palace may usually also be picked up at the Museum Correr where queues are invariably shorter.
+Passes that need to be collected at the Doge’s Palace may usually also be picked up at the Museum Correr where queues are invariably shorter.

 It is NOT possible to activate passes at the Santa Maria Gloriosa dei Frari, even when this magnificent church is included in the pass.

 For less hectic sightseeing in Venice, buy skip-the-line tickets for individual sights.
-Many allow for online purchases that saves time and allow visitors to proceed directly to the priority admission line.
+Many allow for online purchases that save time and allow visitors to proceed directly to the priority admission line.
+Specific time-slot admissions are still rare in Venice.